ietf-wg-gnap/gnap-core-protocol/draft-ietf-gnap-core-protocol.md

 authorities can still be presented as part of a TLS connection.
 In this case, the verifier would validate the connection but accept whatever certificate was presented by the client software.
-This specific certificate would then be bound to all future connections from that client software by being bound to the resulting access tokens.
-See {{security-mtls}} for more considerations on MTLS as a key proofing mechanism.
+This specific certificate would then be bound to all future connections from that client software by being bound to the resulting access tokens, in a trust-on-first-use pattern.
+See {{security-mtls}}
+for more considerations on MTLS as a key proofing mechanism.

 ## Interception of Responses from the AS {#security-as-response}